Dominican Nuns at Hartpury

 The school was closed in 1833, so that the nuns could resume the contemplative life and observances they had been obliged to give up for so long.
 Meanwhile, Hartpury Court was getting very much out of repair.
 The nuns managed to raise money to build a Convent at Atherstone in Warwickshire and they left Hartpury on 16th September 1839.
 Nine of their number and two chaplains: Rev. Frs.
 Lewis Brittain OP and Vincent Adamson OP are buried in the village churchyard, although the graves are not marked.
 The nuns later founded a Priory on the Isle of Wight, and remained there until the last five members of the Community left and the Convent was closed on 17th October 1989.

-A leaflet about the nuns is available – see Sales and Hire
+A leaflet about the nuns is available – see Publications

 Church, Chapel and Tithe Barn